Consulting Forester Directory

 Both organizations have adopted a formal code of ethics, or standards of conduct, which guide the professional performance of ACF and SAF members.
 Copies of the ACF and SAF codes of ethics are found on their respective websites.

 Once you have selected a consultant, you should sign a contract or written agreement.
 It should list specific services to be performed, how they will be performed, and specifies that the forester or landowner will be responsible for that part of the project.
 For example, if property boundaries are to be marked, specify who will search the records for property descriptions.
 If timber is to be sold, determine whether it will be by competitive bid, negotiated bid, or contract logging.
 Include how often the consultant will check during harvesting to assure that the job is done correctly and how the volume of timber sold will be determined and by whom.
 If post-harvest cleanup is part of the job, specify who may receive proceeds from possible cordwood sales from the tops of trees after logging.
 These are just a few of the services that should be addressed in a contract or written agreement.
-Agency websites provide more detail in publications such as A Landowner’s Guide to Successful Timber Sales and A Landowner’s Guide to Successful Timber Sale Contracts.
+Agency websites provide more detail in publications such as A Landowner’s Guide to Successful Timber Sale Contracts.

 This directory is a searchable database of local consulting foresters.
 These professional foresters help landowners achieve their goals in managing family woodlands.